Arginine: Production

-It is traditionally obtained by hydrolysis of various cheap sources of protein, such as gelatin.
+It is traditionally obtained by hydrolysis of various sources of protein, such as gelatin.
 It is obtained commercially by fermentation.
 In this way, 25-35 g/liter can be produced, using glucose as a carbon source.

 Dietary sources

 Arginine is classified as a semiessential or conditionally essential amino acid, depending on the developmental stage and health status of the individual.
 Preterm infants are unable to synthesize arginine internally, making the amino acid nutritionally essential for them.
 Most healthy people do not need to supplement with arginine because it is a component of all protein-containing foods and can be synthesized in the body from glutamine via citrulline.
-Additional dietary arginine is necessary for otherwise healthy individuals temporarily under physiological stress, for example during recovery from burns, injury or sepsis, or if either of the major sites of arginine biosynthesis, the small intestine and kidneys, have reduced function, because the small bowel does the first step of the synthesizing process and the kidneys do the second.
+Additional, dietary arginine is necessary for otherwise healthy individuals temporarily under physiological stress, for example during recovery from burns, injury or sepsis, or if either of the major sites of arginine biosynthesis, the small intestine and kidneys, have reduced function, because the small bowel does the first step of the synthesizing process and the kidneys do the second.

 Arginine is an essential amino acid for birds, as they do not have a urea cycle.
 For some carnivores, for example cats, dogs and ferrets, arginine is essential, because after a meal, their highly efficient protein catabolism produces large quantities of ammonia which need to be processed through the urea cycle, and if not enough arginine is present, the resulting ammonia toxicity can be lethal.
 This is not a problem in practice, because meat contains sufficient arginine to avoid this situation.

 Animal sources of arginine include meat, dairy products, and eggs, and plant sources include seeds of all types, for example grains, beans, and nuts.